janv/rest_in_place/README.markdown

     </div>
     ```

--   You can completely omit the url to use the current document's url.
+-   You can completely omit the URL to use the current document's URL.
     With proper RESTful controllers this should always work, the explicit
-    url-attribute is for cases when you want to edit a resource that is
+    URL-attribute is for cases when you want to edit a resource that is
     displayed as part of a non-RESTful webpage.

--   Rails provides the dom_id helper that constructs a dom id out of an
+-   Rails provides the DOM helper that constructs a DOM id out of an
     ActiveRecord for you.
 So, your HTML page may look like this:

     ```erb